SimaDataScience/AlexNet/README.md

 # AlexNet
 ## Implementation of AlexNet Network
 The following is an implemenation of AlexNet for image classification.
-It allows you to train a model with identical specifications to AlexNet on training and validation images saved in a specified directory (local or not).
+It allows you to train a model with identical specifications to AlexNet on training and validation images saved in a specified directory.

 ## Basic Architecture
 The AlexNet architecture consists of five convolutional layers, and three fully connected layers.